OFFICE OF THE SELECTBOARD

 *Please note that the Town Clerk’s email address will change with the service change.
 More information will come about this as we get closer to switching service.

-- Stone Crushed and Ditch Stone– Zaluzny won both bids for crushed stone and ditch stone.
-The Town of Halifax made an emergency payment of $50,000 over budget in FY24.
+- Stone Crushed and Ditch Stone– Zaluzny was awarded both bids for crushed stone and ditch stone.
+The Town of Halifax made an emergency payment of $50,000 over budget in FY24 during a very bad mud season.
 Level fund this year but may raise next year depending on how much of the crushed stone stockpile is used.

 - Future goals in mind for the Town of Halifax include making contributions to the Reserve Fund that was created in 2014.
-After the Reserve Fund got spent in 2022, there haven’t been any contributions since.
+After the Reserve Fund got spent a few years later, there haven’t been any contributions since.
 As a good rule of thumb, the Town of Halifax should have 1 to 2 months saved in the reserve fund to use for emergencies, such as tropical storms, to have the ability to pay bills and employees in a timely manner.

 - Chloride– Materials for this budget item include tank rental and safety gear.
 The Highway Department manually adds Chloride to the road salt to save costs versus having other companies add it.
-Level fund at $25,000 because it covers year round road treatment as Halifax roads need care in all seasons.
+Level fund at $25,000 because it also covers Summer dust control.

 - Resurfacing Fund– For FY24 Budget, the fund was cut by $100,000 because there were ample funds in the reserve.
 It’s believed that the town won’t need FEMA in FY25, which came with savings in itself, and should allocate some of those savings back into the Resurfacing Fund so the town’s pavement maintenance and new paving don’t fall behind.
 Budget funding for resurfacing the roads raised to $350,000 and may be revisited.